-In the years 2015 & 2016, we conducted a 2D large-scale ERT survey with a total length of 7.5 km across the Berga anticline, near Schleiz, Germany.
-In this region, an antimonite deposit is located which, in former decades, was exploited within the uppermost 100 m, but the trend to greater depths is unknown. <br/> For our survey, we used a dipole-dipole setup with all in all 60 receiver locations and 125 m electrode spacing.
-The drive-in currents varied between 10 and 25 A. The final 2D inversion result of the processed DC data is depicted in Fig. 2.
-A significant resistivity distribution of the surrounding host rocks is obtained up to 500 m depth.
+In the years 2015 & 2016, we conducted a 2D large-scale ERT survey with a total length of 7.5 km across the Berga anticline, near Schleiz, Germany (Figure 5, blue line, from Steuer et al., 2020).
+For our survey, we used a dipole-dipole setup with all in all 60 receiver locations and 125 m electrode spacing.
+The drive-in currents varied between 10 and 25 A. The final 2D inversion result of the processed DC data is shown in Figure 6 in a multi-method comparison with the other available data.
+For more details regarding the comparison, we refer to Steuer et al., 2020.
+The ERT on it’s own exhibits a significant resistivity distribution of the surrounding host rocks down to 500 m depth.
 The main conductive or resistive structures can be assigned to the main geological layers such as black-shales, greywacke or diabase.